lpage30/happy-clouds/src/imagecloud/readme.md

 ```
 #### Sample layout script
-`sample-layout` is an example of how the `layout_imagecloud` could be used.
+`sample-layout-image` is an example of how the `layout_imagecloud` could be used.
 This example builds off the `sample-generate` to operate on its result by maximizing the empty-space, if any, surrounding the images in the image-cloud.

 ## Images to load
 Really any image supported by pillow open is supported.